consuldemocracy/consuldemocracy/CONTRIBUTING.md

 ## Report an issue

-The prefered way to report any bug is [opening an issue in the project's Github repo](https://github.com/consul/consul/issues/new).
+The prefered way to report any bug is [opening an issue in the project's repo](https://github.com/consul/consul/issues/new).

-For more informal communication, contact team members via twitter

 ## Resolve an issue

-Admins tag issues using two label related with collaboration availability:

-* `help wanted`: [issues labeled with help wanted](https://github.com/consul/consul/labels/help%20wanted) are well defined features ready to be implemented by whoever wants to do it.
+[Issues labeled with help wanted](https://github.com/consul/consul/labels/help%20wanted) are well defined features ready to be implemented by whoever wants to do it.

-* `Not-ready`: with this label admins mark features or changes that are not well defined yet or subject to an internal decision.
-Is not a good idea to start implementation of these issues.

 If you want to contribute code to solve an issue:

 * Add a comment to tell everyone you are working on the issue.
-* If an issue has someone assigned it means that person is already working on it.
 * Fork the project.
 * Create a topic branch based on master.
 * Commit there your code to solve the issue.